AlexIII/faovo-app/README.md

 #### Android

+- ✔️ Brave
+- ✔️ Samsung Internet
-- ✔️✖ Chrome
+- ✔️ Chrome
-  - You will need to activate experimental features, for this navigate to `chrome://flags/#enable-experimental-web-platform-features`.
+  - You may need to activate experimental features, for this navigate to `chrome://flags/#enable-experimental-web-platform-features`.
-  The Bluetooth may not connect on the first try (or second, third, etc).
 - ✖ Opera - theoretically supported, but failed to access Bluetooth capabilities
-- ✖ Samsung Internet - theoretically supported, but failed to establish Bluetooth connection

 #### iOS